Covid-19 coronavirus crisis – tenant help

 Landlords may like to consider issuing guidance to their tenants, particularly where they have properties let to multiple individuals on separate leases who may not know each other well.
 Guidance should cover the importance of letting their housemates and any potential visitors to the property know if they are symptomatic/self-isolating and highlighting the precautions we should all be taking to reduce the spread of the virus which can be found on the NHS website here.

-Do you need individual help and advice?
+Landlords and letting agents – do you need individual help and advice?
 Please join SAL to access documents and advice and ensure you are sent all the new and updated information directly to your inbox.
 Show your support by adding your voice to our campaigns as a member.